from pakistan to tajikistan across china’s wild west

 Islamabad – Peshawar – Gilgit – Tashkurgan – Kashgar – Pamir – Dushanbe

 Our scheduled group departures don't suit your plans?
-If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
-If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.
+If you are travelling with more than 4 friends, you can set your own departure date: we will arrange a bespoke tour just for you for the same price per person advertised below.
+If you are travelling solo or with less than four companions, we will then organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.

 DAY 1 - Islamabad

-- Our tour guide will meet you in the arrival hall of Islamabad International Airport (exact meeting time will be communicated well in advance per email in accordance to your flight schedule).
+Our tour guide will meet you in the arrival hall of Islamabad International Airport (exact meeting time will be communicated well in advance per email in accordance to your flight schedule).

-- Introductory briefing about the region, the route and the set of rules to observe while travelling in Pakistan.
+Introductory briefing about the region, the route and the set of rules to observe while travelling in Pakistan.

-- Lunch, dinner and overnight in Islamabad.
+Lunch, dinner and overnight in Islamabad.

 DAY 2 - Peshawar

-- Dinner and overnight in Peshawar.
+Dinner and overnight in Peshawar.